 Theorem 1.
 The topological clustering algorithm monotonically decreases L in (5) and terminates in a finite number of steps at a locally optimal partition.

-The proofs for Lemma 2 and Theorem 1 are provided in the supplementary material.
+The proofs for Lemma 2 and Theorem 1 are provided in Appendix A.

 4 VALIDATION USING SIMULATED NETWORKS